 - They have a free plan option, though you will contend with branding issue;

-- Both allow you to build a web app without needing to learn how to code;
+- Both allow you to build an app without coding;

 - They both offer easy-to-use templates for a variety of use cases;